iartag/Kuuki/README.md

 If you like to make some changes to the software you need to compile the code before flashing to the Witty Board.
 Therefor we used:
 * PlatformIO IDE for Visual Studio Code

-This project was build on Windows 10
+This project was build on Windows 10.
-Rebuild was (not yet) tested on Windows and Ubuntu.
+Rebuild was tested on Windows.
 Make sure you have Visual Studio Code and the Extension PlatformIO IDE sucessfully installed.

 ### Case
+* self-printed or bought barebone
-* ??
+* optional bear case
 * Micro USB for Power
 * potentially USB Power Adapter